olegokun/document-categorization/README.md

 Both words describing centroids and topics are sufficiently well describing the essense of each cluster.

 ## Inference phase
+In this phase, one has clusters detected and popular words extracted from each cluster.
+A new (previously unseen) document or a set of such documents are presented to the inference phase pipeline with the purpose of assigning a new document or documents to existing clusters and of updating the list of popular words for clusters affected.

+### Running code

+### Processing pipeline

 ### Results